-Antenatal appointments or 'pregnancy appointments' will be set up for you – they’re spaced out through your pregnancy.
-At these antenatal appointments, the team looking after you will:
+Antenatal appointments or 'pregnancy appointments' will be set up for you by your GP who will refer you to a midwife.
+This appointments are spaced out through your pregnancy.
+The midwife looking after you will:

 - check your health and the wellbeing of your baby